beginner-corp/docs.begin.com/src/shared/docs/en/guides/scheduled.md

 ## Begin scheduled functions

 Begin scheduled functions are used to set up recurring tasks to run on an interval.
 Scheduled functions enable you to do things like back up your data once a week, or generate a weekly report based on user interactions.
 They are the serverless equivalent of a cron job.
-The functionality of scheduled functions can be paired with event functions to trigger events that are reoccurring inside of your app.
+The functionality of scheduled functions can also be paired with event functions to trigger reoccurring events inside of your app.

 ### Provisioning new scheduled functions